filegator/filegator/docs/configuration/security.md

         ],
 ```

-If you set `ip_whitelist` then only users coming from listed IP addresses will be able to use the script.
+If you set `ip_allowlist` then only users coming from listed IP addresses will be able to use the script.